contagon/handbook/handbook/11-young-women.md

 * Help the Young Women presidency prepare agendas for presidency meetings.
 She attends these meetings, takes notes, and keeps track of assignments.
 * Instruct class secretaries and help them keep attendance records.
+* Using [LCR](https://lcr.churchofjesuschrist.org), work with the Relief Society secretary to keep attendance records for adult sisters serving in Young Women.
 * Help the Young Women presidency prepare a budget and account for expenses.

 ### 11.3.4 Class Presidency and Secretary